-- 45. Where parties have reached a settlement and would like to record a settlement agreement or a consent judgment, the Email from the Mentioning Counsel must: - (a) state whether parties are entering into a settlement agreement, a consent interlocutory judgment or a consent final judgment; and
+- 45. Where parties have reached a settlement and would like to record a settlement agreement or a consent judgment, the Email from the Mentioning Counsel must: - (a) state whether parties are entering into a settlement agreement, a consent interlocutory judgment/consent judgment on liability or a consent final judgment; and

-- (b) have attached to it a duly completed Form 914. - 46.
-Where parties are seeking an indication on costs, the Email must state the costs quantum proposed by each party, and the basis thereof. - 47.
-Where parties are seeking directions under Order 37 of the Rules of Court, the Email must state so, and a duly completed Form 9C or Form 9C(A)5 must be attached to the Email. - 48.
-On the aCDR Date, the Court will reply by email to parties - (a) to state that the settlement agreement or consent judgment has been recorded as per the terms in Form 9I if the terms of the settlement agreement or consent judgment are in order; - (b) to give an indication on costs if sought by parties; and - (c) to make the necessary directions under Order 37 pursuant to the prayers set out in Form 9C or Form 9C(A) if sought by parties. - 49.
+- (b) have attached to it a duly completed Form 9I/Form 7.3 - 46.
+Where parties are seeking an indication on costs, the Email must state the costs quantum proposed by each party, and the basis thereof together with supporting documents, if any. - 47.
+On the aCDR Date, the Court will reply by email to parties: - (a) to state that the settlement agreement or consent judgment has been recorded as per the terms in Form 9I/Form 7 if the terms of the settlement agreement or consent judgment are in order; - (b) to give an indication on costs if sought by parties; and - (c) to make any other necessary directions. - 48.
 The aCDR process is concluded upon the recording of settlement agreement or consent judgment by the Court.